kw4rgs/kvalidator_module/Readme.md

 ## Installation

-Clone the repository and install kvalidator using pip:
+Clone the repository and install kvalidator using pip (or place it into any directory you want)):